tercsam/Donuts3D/README.md

 # Donuts3D

-A code that make a 3D donut shape with ASCII art
+A code that make a 3D spinning donut shape with ASCII art

 EXEMPLE: